• Skip to primary navigation

 Ingredients

-• Dates: A natural sweetener that's perfect for these healthy orange balls.
+• Dates: A natural sweetener that's perfect for these balls.
 Buy pitted dates to save yourself time from having to remove the seeds.

 • Almonds: Whole or sliced work just fine.
 I find chopped sliced almonds work great as an optional topping too.